Whites Writing & Change

 1. How and why did social change in South Africa take the form it did?
 In what ways was this experienced, from the early colonial period of the seventeenth and eighteenth centuries, through major imperialist intervention, to the 1948 National Party election victory and apartheid, to Sharpeville, the 1970s and the winds of change?
-What resistances and accommodations occurred in different areas of the country, and from which individuals and networks of different political, economic and religious standing?
-How did people represent such changes over time in their letters, correspondences and other ‘documents of life’ such as diaries and memoirs?
+What resistances and accommodations occurred in different areas of the country, and from which individuals and networks of different political, economic and religious standing did this come?

 2. South African society and its changes over time is of particular interest for sociology and the other social sciences, because it provides a fascinating crucible for exploring the mechanisms of social change, including the eventuation of what became its distinctive overlapping hierarchies of racialised, gendered and classed inequalities, organised around segregation and then institutionalised apartheid.
 Latterly, democratic transition in South Africa has been seen as a model for social transformation.
 But focusing just on the recent period glosses a constant process of more fragmentary changes: away from ‘high’ politics, ordinary people of all skin colours and language groups have lived out its racial formations in different ways over time.

 3. The ‘Whites Writing Whiteness’ project explores these complex matters concerning social change by focusing on one aspect of this which has been particularly associated with South Africa.
-This is that it I is investigating ‘whites writing’ and ‘writing whiteness’ in letter-writing and correspondences from the 1770s to the 1970s, a crucial period in South African history.
+This is that it is investigating ‘whites writing’ and ‘writing whiteness’ in letter-writing and correspondences from the 1770s to the 1970s, a crucial period in South African history.
+How did people represent the changes occurring in their letters, correspondences and other ‘documents of life’ such as diaries and memoirs?
 This attention to epistolary exchanges—to writing and replying to letters in long-term correspondences—of course gives focus onto the small white population, and through this it enables exploration of changing representations of whiteness as a social category and the related creation of racialised hierarchies of people perceived as ‘Other’ within what over time became its highly racialised social system.

 5. Letters and correspondences are everyday documents of life that are strongly characterised by seriality and succession—their ‘one thing after another’ temporal aspect—and consequently they provide, not only a humanly rich data-source, but one particularly suitable for investigating changes over time.
 Certainly epistolary scholarship recognises the strongly performative features of letters, but they also have a complex referentiality regarding the social and material world outside of textuality without which they would not exist.
 W.I.
 Thomas and Florian Znaniecki’s foundational work in The Polish Peasant In Europe and America emphasises that letters are a powerful index of social change because their content and also their form or structure is porous and flexible and so registers the changing ‘moment of writing’.
 Letters and correspondences consequently provide particularly appropriate sources for tracing and analysing the unfolding processes of change, for they are longitudinal data par excellence, with epistolary exchanges occurring in a temporal momentum or succession and with both ‘sides’ in turn writing, sending, reading and replying.